November 29, 2022

 Value-Based Payments for Pharmaceuticals

 Value-based payments for prescription drugs is similar in some ways to that for other medical services; financial risk is shifted to the provider, in this case, the drug manufacturer.
 Where it differs is that the higher-cost therapies that may be offered under value-based arrangements have few or no competitors, and their effectiveness may not be immediately measurable.
 However, value-based arrangements for individual pharmaceuticals that are new can provide a safety net for the payer if a drug does not achieve clinical targets.
 Other value-based strategies focus more on formulary placement based on appropriate prescribing.
-For more information on value-based drug purchasing for specific pharmaceuticals, see the Business Group’s Value-Based Drug Purchasing overview.
+For more information on value-based drug purchasing for specific pharmaceuticals, see the Business Group’s Specialty Drugs and Gene Therapies: Driving Value and Mitigating Volatility.

 Handling Drug Costs in Value-Based Arrangements